syncfusion-content/winui-docs/winui/DatePicker/Dropdown-Date-Spinner.md

 ## Change dropdown alignment

-You can change alignment of the drop down date spinner as full, center, left, right, top or bottom with edge of the `DatePicker` by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
+You can change the alignment of the drop down date spinner as full, center, left, right, top or bottom with edge of the `DatePicker` by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
 The default value of `DropDownPlacement` property is `Auto`.

 {% tabs %}
 {% highlight XAML %}